 Warehouse Logistics are Costly

 The space, the staff, the technology, the equipment: the expenses add up quickly!
 There are some huge capital outlays involved in warehouse operations.
 Even unused space still costs money with in-house warehousing, but too little space would grind operations to a halt during busier seasons or growth periods.

 A lot of technology and due diligence goes into maintaining full supply chain visibility in a warehouse.
 Lack of visibility leads to poor inventory management, which could then lead to over or under-stocking.

 Staffing is one of the most difficult parts of effective warehousing.
-Demand is high for warehouse labour thanks to the ecommerce boom, and, consequently, many warehouses struggle to meet their staffing demands.
-One survey showed that 73% of warehouse operators couldn’t find enough labour.
+Demand is high for warehouse labor thanks to the ecommerce boom, and, consequently, many warehouses struggle to meet their staffing demands.
+One survey showed that 73% of warehouse operators couldn’t find enough labor.

-There are all kinds of laws and regulations that must be considered in warehousing and distribution centres.
-Different federal and state government agencies have their own requirements.
+There are all kinds of laws and regulations that must be considered in warehousing and distribution centers.
+Several government agencies have their own requirements.
+OSHA has specific requirements to ensure warehouse safety.
+The FDA has regulations to ensure food safety.
+DHS has its own anti-terrorism regulations.
 It’s a lot to take into consideration and failure to do so could cost warehouses in fines and time lost while violations are resolved.

 Every company that chooses a 3PL warehouse has a slightly different reason for doing so depending on their needs and priorities.
-Some common reasons to utilise a warehousing 3PL include:
+Some common reasons to utilize a warehousing 3PL include:

 - Improved operational control

 - The 3PL’s rich expertise and vast experience